 Online safety is an omnipresent topic which requires recurrent regulatory review and places a stringent duty of care on us all.
-This policy supports the Effingham Schools Trust meeting statutory requirements as per the DfE guidance under KCSiE (2023), Working together to safeguard children (2023) and non-statutory guidance and teaching online safety in schools (2023).
+This policy supports the Effingham Schools Trust meeting statutory requirements as per the DfE guidance under 'Keeping children safe in Education' (2024), 'Working together to Safeguard Children' (2023) and the DfE document 'Meeting Digital and Technology Standards in Schools and Colleges' (2024).
 Effective, timely and robust online safety is fundamental to protecting children and young people in education and it is a significant part of the safeguarding agenda.
 The requirement to ensure that children and young people are able to use the internet and related communication technologies appropriately and safely, is a vital part of the wider duty of care to which all who work at Effingham Schools Trust are bound.